 - Colors: Light browns, olive-green

-- Material: Fur felt
+- Material: Fur felt or straw

 - Shape: Short, oval flat top with deep crease around oval